 The study protocol, patient information and informed consent form will be submitted to the ethics committee for approval.
 The study will only commence after approval by the ethics committee.
 All substantial protocol modifications must be submitted to the appropriate Independent Ethics Committee or Institutional Review Board for information and approval before implementation.
+Once approved by the appropriate Independent Ethics Committee or Institutional Review Board for information must be submitted to the proval before implementation.
 Once approved by the appropriate Independent Ethics Committee or Institutional Review Board, the investigator shall implement such Protocol modifications.
 Protocol modifications for urgent safety matters shall however be directly implemented.